-10.1 Know the Terms of the Offer
+10.1 Receiving a Job Offer - Know the Terms

 Do not make decisions or accept offers on the spot.
 Instead, say, "I want to make sure I understand all the components of the offer; could you send me an email outlining the proposed terms?"